alvarosantamariagomez/sari/www/about.md

 There are three different ways to upload a time series on SARI:

 1) The user can upload GNSS series from <ins>**local files**</ins> using the `Input series` option.
 GNSS series are allowed in the *NEU/ENU* format (North/East, East/North, Up) or in the file formats produced by *PBO* (with extension *.pos*, version 1.1.0) and *NGL* (with extension *.tenv3*).
 For series that are not in *NEU/ENU*, *PBO* or *NGL* format, the user must use the *1D* option, then set the column separator (blanks, commas or semi-colons) and then set the column numbers containing the epochs, the variable and the error bars if available.
 For *NEU/ENU* and *1D* series, the user must set the `Time units` (days, weeks or years) and the `Series units` (metres or millimetres) of the input series, which are otherwise unknown to SARI.
 Unless changed by the user, the defaul `Time units` are years.
 For the *PBO* and *NGL* series, different time units are available in these formats, so changing the `Time units` is optional.
-The latter also applies in case of a *NEU/ENU* series where the epochs are provided in ISO 8601 date and time format.
-Setting the `Time units` to days may be necessary in case the user wants to compute the difference between two series (see more details in the [<a href="#ancillary-information" target="_self">Ancillary information</a>](#iii.-ancillary-information) block).
+The latter also applies in case of a *NEU/ENU* series where the epochs are provided in [ISO 8601 calendar date and time format](https://en.wikipedia.org/wiki/ISO_8601).
+Setting the `Time units` to days may be necessary in case the user wants to compute the difference between the primary and secondary series (see more details in the [<a href="#ancillary-information" target="_self">Ancillary information</a>](#iii.-ancillary-information) block).
 The input file can contain comments anywhere identified by a *#* at the beginning of the line.
 These lines will be skipped.
 In case uncommented text is found, the behavior depends on the requested series format:
 Any non-numeric value in a *NEU/ENU* or *1D* series will make the full line to be skipped.
 For the *PBO* and *NGL* series, the headers are recognized and skipped, also the first two columns of the *NGL* files and the last column of the *PBO* files.
 However, any other non-numeric value in these files will stop the app.
 Data records having a NA, NaN or Inf/inf entries will be treated as valid not-available or not-a-number numeric values and will be automatically skipped, but na, Na, nan, NAN or any other string will be considered as unwanted text.
-When the format of the series is set, click the `Plot` button in the [<a href="#plot-controls" target="_self">Plot controls</a>](#ii.-plot-controls) block.
 If the series does not contain error bars, or the user does not want to use them, it is possible to turn the error bars off in the processing using the `use error bars` option.
 By default, they are always on.
 If the format of the input file is not known (content of columns, separation, etc.), it is possible to print on screen the first lines of the input series to assess the corresponding format before plotting using the `show series header` option.
 After the series has been plotted, if it is not a *1D* series, this option will show the first lines of the coordinate component that has been extracted from the input file and is being used in the analysis.
+When the format of the series is set, click the `Plot` button in the [<a href="#plot-controls" target="_self">Plot controls</a>](#ii.-plot-controls) block.

 2) The user can automatically download GNSS series available at specific <ins>**web servers**</ins>.
 This is done via the three options: `server`, `product` and `station`.
 To download a series, the user must first select the `server` from those available in the dropdown menu, and then select the `product` (if only one `product` is available for the selected `server`, it will be selected automatically).
-With the `server` and `product` selected, SARI will download the list of available stations.
+With the `server` and `product` selected, SARI will download the list of available stations from the server.
 Depending on the lenght of the list of stations, the download may take up to a few seconds.
 Type in the first characters of the `station` name to filter the list of stations available.
 When a `station` is selected, the series will be downloaded and plotted automatically, i.e. there is no need to set the format and time units as these are already known.
 Similar options are available for downloading a secondary series (see an example below and the [<a href="#ancillary-information" target="_self">Ancillary information</a>](#iii.-ancillary-information) block for further details).

 3) The values for the `server`, `product` and `station` parameters can also be provided in any order as a <ins>**query string**</ins> after the base SARI URL on the address bar of the browser.
 These three parameters can be defined for both the primary and secondary series at the same time.
 For example, adding this query string
 <span style="color: red;">?product=SPOTGINS_POS&station=CRAL00FRA&server=FORMATER&server2=NGL&product2=FINAL&station2=CRAL</span>